mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step5.md

 ## Introduce parameter for GraphQL query

-The parameter can be passed between the rounded brackets.
-This parameter is now fixed for this query, but we also have the option to add the parameter to the query itself, like in the code below.
+This parameter value is now fixed for this query, but we also have the option to add the parameter to the query itself, like in the code below.

 ```graphql
 query getOrdersById($id: Int!) {